 For the record!

 For the record, VMware is aware of these issues and they are working on them.
-The PM and sales staff which were in the meeting I attended got an ear- trashing for these short-falls.
+The PM and sales staff who were in the meeting I attended got an ear- trashing for these short-falls.
 One engineer went as far as to say, “VMware provides an infrastructure with no way to correctly monitor it unless you want to spend more money to buy more VMware Products”, end quote.
-The PM from VMware was very open to all that was said and explained what VMware is doing to fill the gaps on these three topics, resource monitoring, performance monitoring and capacity planning.
-New features in ESX 4.0 and VC 3.0 will help resolve some of these pain-points.
+The PM from VMware was very open to all that was said and explained what VMware is doing to fill the gaps on these three topics, resource monitoring, performance monitoring, and capacity planning.
+New features in ESX 4.0 and VC 3.0 will help resolve some of these pain points.
 I won’t go into all that VMware is doing but they are doing a lot to fix these issues in future releases.
 One new product scheduled to be released soon is CapacityIQ.
-It’s a capacity planning and growth forecasting tool which will integrate into VirtualCenter.
+It’s a capacity planning and growth forecasting tool that will integrate into VirtualCenter.
 There will be a new button on the main VC menu soon.
-I’ve included a few screen shots from my Webex of the product.
+I’ve included a few screenshots from my Webex of the product.

 Let me conclude with one final point.
 That point being dollar savings – ROI, return on investment is what is driving many data centers towards virtualization.
 Every demo and meeting I have attended has had a smooth talker using slides to show dollar saving if you buy their product.
 For the record, when it costs more to maintain a data center of virtual servers than of physical servers the party is over and, at the current rate of the cost that will be soon.
 Based on my experience and listening to administrators and engineers, tools to properly monitor and maintain virtual data centers will soon drive the ROI down below what it costs to maintain the physical data centers they are supposed to replace.